usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-6.rst

 .. note::
     Note that in the task graph, we are referencing ``$artifact_input_array``.
 This is referencing a loaded artifact.

-Click validate inputs to ensure all the types are aligned.
-Submit your entrypoint.

 Create Experiment and Job
 ----------------------------------